 - (1) An exogenous AAS shall not be present in a horse that is racing.
 The detection of an exogenous AAS or metabolic derivative in a post-race sample shall constitute a violation of this administrative regulation. - (2) The detection in a post-race sample of an endogenous AAS or metabolic derivative where the concentration of the AAS or metabolic derivative exceeds naturally occurring physiological levels shall constitute a violation of this administrative regulation.
 The following shall be deemed to be naturally occurring physiological levels: - (a) Boldenone: - 1.
-In male horses other than geldings, free and conjugated boldenone fifteen (15) nanograms per milliliter in urine or free boldenone twenty-five (25) picograms per milliliter in serum or plasma; and - 2.
-In geldings and female horses, free and conjugated boldenone one (1) nanogram per milliliter in urine or free boldenone twenty-five (25) picograms per milliliter in serum or plasma. - (b) Nandrolone:
+In male horses other than geldings, free and conjugated boldenone fifteen (15) nanograms per milliliter in urine or free boldenone twenty-five (25) picograms per milliliter in serum or plasma; and

-- 1. In geldings, free and conjugated nandrolone one (1) nanogram per milliliter in urine or - free nandrolone twenty-five (25) picograms per milliliter in serum or plasma; - 2.
-In fillies and mares, free and conjugated nandrolone one (1) nanogram per milliliter in - 4 urine or free nandrolone twenty-five (25) picograms per milliliter in serum or plasma; and - 3.
-In male horses other than geldings, forty-five (45) nanograms per milliliter of - 6 metabolite, 5α -estrane-313, 17α -diol in urine or a ratio in urine of 5α -estrane-313, 17α -diol to - 7 5α-estrene-313, 17α-diol of >1:1. - 8 (c) Testosterone: - 9 1.
-In geldings, free and conjugated testosterone twenty (20) nanograms per milliliter in - urine or free testosterone one hundred (100) picograms per milliliter in serum or plasma; and - 2.
-In fillies and mares (unless in foal), free and conjugated testosterone fifty-five (55) - nanograms per milliliter in urine or free testosterone one hundred (100) picograms per milliliter - in serum or plasma. - 14 (3) The gender of the horse from which a post-race biologic specimen is collected shall be - identified to the commission veterinarian and the testing laboratory. - Section 10.
-Clenbuterol. - 17 (1) Clenbuterol use shall be prohibited in racing and training unless the conditions - 18 established by this subsection are met. - 19 (a) The prescription for clenbuterol shall be made for a specific horse based upon a - 20 specific diagnosis.
+1 2.
+In geldings and female horses, free and conjugated boldenone one (1) nanogram per 2 milliliter in urine or free boldenone twenty-five (25) picograms per milliliter in serum or plasma.
+3 (b) Nandrolone: 4 1.
+In geldings, free and conjugated nandrolone one (1) nanogram per milliliter in urine or 5 free nandrolone twenty-five (25) picograms per milliliter in serum or plasma; 6 2.
+In fillies and mares, free and conjugated nandrolone one (1) nanogram per milliliter in 7 urine or free nandrolone twenty-five (25) picograms per milliliter in serum or plasma; and 8 3.
+In male horses other than geldings, forty-five (45) nanograms per milliliter of 9 metabolite, 5α -estrane-313, 17α -diol in urine or a ratio in urine of 5α -estrane-313, 17α -diol to 10 5α -estrene-313, 17α -diol of >1:1.
+11 (c) Testosterone: 12 1.
+In geldings, free and conjugated testosterone twenty (20) nanograms per milliliter in 13 urine or free testosterone one hundred (100) picograms per milliliter in serum or plasma; and 14 2.
+In fillies and mares (unless in foal), free and conjugated testosterone fifty-five (55) 15 nanograms per milliliter in urine or free testosterone one hundred (100) picograms per millilite 16 in serum or plasma.
+17 (3) The gender of the horse from which a post-race biologic specimen is collected shall be 18 identified to the commission veterinarian and the testing laboratory.
+19 Section 10.
+Clenbuterol.
+20 1.
+Clenbuterol use is prohibited in racing and training unless the following conditions are 21 met:

+1 (a) The prescription for clenbuterol is made for a specific horse based upon a specifi С 2 diagnosis.

-- (b) The veterinarian shall provide a copy of the treatment sheet to the Equine Medical Director or his or her designee for review within twenty-four (24) hours of any administration of clenbuterol. - (c) A horse administered clenbuterol shall be placed on the veterinarian's list for a minimum of twenty-one (21) days after the date of last administration.
-The horse shall meet all conditions for removal from the list, including blood and urine sampling taken after the twenty-one (21) day period.
-Both samples shall have no detectable clenbuterol. - (2) A horse shall not be eligible to race until it has completed all the requirements in subsection (1)(c) of this section. - (3) If clenbuterol is detected in a horse's post-race or out of competition sample and appropriate notification as established in subsection (1)(b) of this section was not completed, the horse shall immediately be placed on the veterinarian's list pending the outcome of an investigation.
-The horse shall be required to meet all conditions for removal from the veterinarian's list as established in subsection (1)(c) of this section. - 15 Section 11.
+- (b) The veterinarian must provide a copy of the treatment sheet to the Equine Medical Director or his or her designee for review within twenty-four (24) hours of any administration of clenbuterol. - (c) A horse administered clenbuterol shall be placed on the veterinarian's list for a minimum of twenty-one (21) days after the date of last administration.
+The horse must meet all conditions for removal from the list, including blood and urine sampling taken after the twentyone (21) day period.
+Both samples must have no detectable clenbuterol. - (d) A horse shall not be eligible to race until it has completed all the requirements in subsection (c). - (e) If clenbuterol is detected in a horse's post-race or out of competition sample and appropriate notification as outlined above was not completed, the horse shall immediately be placed on the veterinarian's list pending the outcome of an investigation.
+The horse shall be required to meet all conditions for removal from the veterinarian's list outlined in subsection (c), above. - 17 Section 11.
 Test Barn.